DataDog/documentation/content/en/logs/log_collection/ios.md

 ### Initialization

-The following methods in `Logger.Builder` can be used when initializing the logger to send logs to Datadog:
+The following methods in `Logger.Configuration` can be used when initializing the logger to send logs to Datadog:

 | Method | Description |
 |---|---|